incepnova-dev/nari-sangha/apps/mobile/README.md

 ### Making Changes

-1. Edit `App.js` to modify the main component
+1. Edit `src/App.tsx` to modify the main component
+2. Components are located in `src/components/`
+3. Services and API calls are in `src/services/`
-2. The app will automatically reload when you save changes
+4. The app will automatically reload when you save changes
-3. Press `R` twice in the Metro bundler terminal to reload manually
+5. Press `R` twice in the Metro bundler terminal to reload manually

 ## Troubleshooting